sbaechler/django-scaffolding/README.rst

 URL
 ---

-Creates a URL from a list of about 10000 URLs.
+Creates a linkable to URL from a list of about 10000 URLs.

 AlwaysTrue